chunhen0315/monte_carlo/README.md

-# monte_carlo
+# Monte Carlo

-This is a trading backtesting project include several procedure to assess stability and robustness of trading strategy.
+This is a backtesting project using Monte Carlo Simulation to assess stability and robustness of trading strategy.

-main.py:
+1. main.py:
-This is the main code to perform all action included backtest, forward test, permutaiton and monte carlo simulation.
+This is the main code to perform action included data preprocessing, backtest, forward test, permutaiton and monte carlo simulation.

-backtesy.py:
+2. backtesy.py:
-this is the backtest function for position and metrics calculation, such as Sharpe Ratio, Max Drawdown, Annualized Return and Calmar Ratio.
+This is the backtest function for position and metrics calculation, such as Sharpe Ratio, Max Drawdown, Annualized Return and Calmar Ratio.
 It also allow to perform train-test split (forward test) when forward_test = 'yes' in main.py

-model.py:
+3. model.py:
-This is all the model calculation behind.
+This is all the model calculation such as Z-score, Minmax Scaling, Robust Scaling and more.

-monte_carlo.py:
+4. monte_carlo.py:
-This is monte carlo simulation to help estimate the risk and profitability of trading strategy by randomized price data.
+This is monte carlo function to help examine the risk and profitability of trading strategy by randomized the price data.

-permuation.py:
+5. permuation.py:
 This is permutation to help optimized parameters for our trading strategy.